 10. Drink water

 People are not drinking enough water.
 Water needs to be an integral part of your day; especially if you are feeling depressed.
 It cleans out toxins and impurities and helps your organs process all the junk.
 Depression is always related to your diet and your body’s function so drinking water and getting your diet clean is a very important step.
+If your office doesn’t already have an office water cooler, it’s time to request one!

 11. Smile, at random